 What it does: It binds to the flavorings and colorings of food and drinks and keeps them from separating from the product—thus maintaining a uniform taste and look throughout.

-Where you find it: Most often in sodas (especially citrus flavored), pesticides, baked goods, and sports drinks (like Gatorade)
+Where you find it: Most often in sodas (especially citrus flavored), pesticides, baked goods, and sports drinks.
+Thankfully, Coke and Pepsi agreed to drop it from all of their products.

 What you should do about it: Avoid this product at all costs.
 Be vigilant about reading product labeling.